HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Image by: Msi

-MSI Afterburner is the most popular and the best GPU overclocking software around today.
+MSI Afterburner is today’s most popular and the best GPU overclocking software.
 It allows you to adjust GPU core clock speed, memory, and voltage from a single interface.
-Before you question how to overclock GPU with MSI afterburner, you’ll be delighted to find a dedicated section for that later in the article.
+Before you question how to overclock GPU with MSI afterburner, you’ll be delighted to find a dedicated section later in the article.

-You can download the software from the MSI Afterburner official website here.
-The interface has an attractive skin easily accessible mods clustered together.
-MSI afterburner supports nearly all Nvidia and GeForce graphics cards and has a feature to automatically overclock your GPU known as OC Scan.
-(Only available on newer MSI Afterburner versions)
+You can download the software from the MSI Afterburner official website.
+The interface has an attractive skin and easily accessible mods clustered together.
+MSI afterburner supports nearly all Nvidia and GeForce graphics cards and has an automatic feature to overclock your GPU, known as OC Scan.
+(Only available on newer MSI Afterburner versions.)

 Stress Test Software